mah0001/metadata-editor-docs-v2/quick_start_video.md

 ## Step 2: Enter metadata

 In the navigation tree, select *Metadata information / Information on metadata* to enter information on who documented the publication and when.
 All information in this section is optional.
-Enter your `name` (as metadata producer) and the `date` of the day in ISO format YYYY-MM-DD (this is the date when the metadata, not the video, was produced).
+Enter your name (as `Metadata producer`) and the `date` of the day in ISO format YYYY-MM-DD.
+This is the date when the metadata, not the video, was produced.
 Then click on `SAVE`.

 ![image](img/ME_UG_v1-0-0_quick_start_video_metadata_information_save.png)